http4k/http4k/README.md

 * Abstractions for Servers, Clients, messasge formats, Templating etc.

 #### HttpHandlers
+In http4k, an HTTP service or handler is just a typealias of a simple function:
 `typealias HttpHandler = (Request) -> Response`

+First described in this Twitter paper ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf), this abstraction allows us lots of flexibility in a language like Kotlin, since the conceptual barrier to service construction is reduced to effectively nil.
+Here is the simplest example
-Applications are modelled as functions.
-Note that we don't need a container to test this out:
+- note that we don't need any special infrastructure to create an HttpHandler, neither do we need to launch a real HTTP container to exercise it:
 ```kotlin
 val handler = { request: Request -> Response(OK).body("Hello, ${request.query("name")}!") }
 val get = get("/").query("name", "John Doe")